Council President's COVID-19 Resources

-Emergency Shelter In Place: MOHS activated shelter in place for all emergency shelters for single adults effective, 3/14/2020 in anticipation of the city’s first confirmed case of COVID-19 being imminent.
+Emergency Shelter in Place: MOHS has activated shelter in place protocol for all emergency shelters for single adults.
 While shelter clients are able to come and go as they wish, we needed them to have the option not to expose themselves to potential harm by being out in the community for the majority of their days.
 Emergency shelters for single adults will continue to shelter in place until the health emergency improves.

 State of Maryland: Extensive guidance and an FAQ: https://businessexpress.maryland.gov/coronavirus

 U.S. Department of Labor: Guidelines on preparing workplaces for COVID-19: https://www.osha.gov/Publications/OSHA3990.pdf